FihoFi/urn-mrn-fin/readme.md

 ```

 ### Implicit ABNF definition
 Implicit ABNF definition means, that additional sub-namespaces are defined as separate components within the top-level rule of the ABNF definition of a namespace.
 Implicit definition is used in cases, where a rule-based approach for namespacing is needed.
-When implicit definition is used, the components cannot allow the use of colon (:) wihtin the string.
+When implicit definition is used, the components cannot allow the use of colon (:) within the string.

 Example: The namespace urn:mrn:fin:navwarn implicitly defines sub-namespaces separated by colon (:).
 The top-level definition should contain the needed guidance on using all the sub-namespaces the definition allows for.